Pregnant woman hit by Russian bombing of Ukraine hospital dies along with her baby

-Ukraine war: Pregnant woman hit by Russian bombing of Mariupol maternity hospital dies with her baby
+Pregnant woman hit in Ukraine hospital strike dies along with her baby

-Widely-circulated image shows her being carried away on stretcher among rubble after air strike
+Widely-circulated image shows woman being carried away on stretcher among rubble after air strike

 A pregnant woman injured in the Russian bombing of a Ukrainian maternity and children’s hospital has died along with her baby.